Bdeering1/lemur-lang/README.md

 # Lemur

-Lemur is an interpreted language in early development, adapted from Thorsten Ball's [Writing an Interpreter in Go](https://interpreterbook.com/).
-It currently consists of a handwritten lexer and parser.
+Lemur is an experimental language adapted from Thorsten Ball's [Writing an Interpreter in Go](https://interpreterbook.com/).

 The language currently supports the following features:
-- integer and boolean literals
+- string, integer, boolean, and array types
-- basic arithmentic operations
+- basic logical and arithmentic operations
 - variable assignment with implicit typing
 - if/else expressions
-- first class functions
+- first class functions with implicit or explicit returns
+- builtin functions for arrays and strings
+  - len, first, last, head, tail, push
+- interactive REPL with code evaluation + optional lexer and parser output

 Syntax sample:
 ```